 In 2016, Scott Gabrielson left his nonprofit career, moved to the United Kingdom and started Oliver Cabell, an independent, direct-to-consumer footwear brand.
 (He and his team have since moved to the United States.)
 Handmade in in Albacete, Spain, Oliver Cabell’s GAT sneaker was inspired by traditional German athletic trainers.
 The two-tone outer alternates between 3oz calfskin leather and suede from Veneto, Italy; inside you’ll find an Italian calf-skin footbed.
-See my in-depth review of Oliver Cabell’s GAT trainers (pictured below) to find out why I love their minimalist leather sneakers.
+See my in-depth review of Oliver Cabell’s GAT trainers (pictured above) to find out why I love their minimalist leather sneakers.